-The architectural movement born after the Russian revolution is particular and unique in the concepts developed as well as in the shapes and the visuals produced.
-The propositions of the avant-garde’s architects from the 1920’s reflect the notion of utopia and reality that characterizes creation in Soviet Union.
+The architectural movement born after the Russian Revolution is unique in the concepts developed as well as in the shapes and the visuals produced.
+The propositions of the avant-garde’s architects from the 1920’s reflect the notion of utopia and reality that characterises creation in Soviet Union.

-In this work which mixes photography and type design, I decided to confront the image I had about it through history books with reality.
-By focusing on both the buildings of the Soviet’s avant-garde, on the context in which they belonged to as well as the heritage they left behind, I wanted after travelling to Moscow to give a personal look at the situation in the Russian capital.
+In this project, which mixes photography and type design, I decided to confront my own vision and references I had through history books with reality.
+To give a personal vision of the situation in the Russian capital, I focused on the buildings of the Soviet’s avant-garde, on the context in which they belonged to, as well as the heritage they left behind.

 Bachelor diploma at HEAD – Geneva.
 Supervised by Stéphanie Gygax, Pierre-Alain Giesser †, Florence Marguerat, Laurent Kühni and Anette Lenz.